Part 2.2Algorithms & Pseudocode

 SET x TO 10 WHILE x < 30 SEND x TO DISPLAY SET x TO x + 5 END WHILE

 Since pseudocode has no actual syntax, this should only be interpreted as the programmer sees fit.

-There are deviations from the concept of pseudocode such as high-level reference languages including Quintin Cutts (who read my undergraduate Honours Project) and Greg Michaelson (one of my former lecturers) formalised HAGGIS language for the SQA and the Scottish Computing Science exams.
+There are deviations from the concept of pseudocode such as the high-level reference language HAGGIS developed by Quintin Cutts (who read and passed my undergraduate Honours Project) and Greg Michaelson (one of my former lecturers) formalised for the SQA and the Scottish Computing Science exams.

 This kind of language defines a syntax that is not tied to one actual programming language but has strict syntax (although for school pupils, the strictness in syntax when marking is often not considered).

 An algorithm is a mathematical construct for describing a set of procedures or steps to follow to solve a problem.
 Since programming can be seen as being a problem solving activity, algorithms are a large part of programming.

 An algorithm can also be code itself, though it is often seen as being completely based on pseudocode, the actual fact is that a program is itself an algorithm.